We are here to help.

 This comprehensive educational booklet describes the importance of physical activity for joint health and overall wellness in people living with bleeding disorders.
 It provides an overview of various sports and activities for all stages of life and addresses how to participate in physical activity safely.

-Created in Collaboration with the National Hemophilia Foundation's Nursing Working Group and nurses from Canada, this publication describes the unique issues a person with a bleeding disorder faces with a nosebleed.
-Causes of nosebleeds, basic treatment, when to consult the bleeding disorder treatment center and prevention issues are discussed.
+Created in Collaboration with the National Bleeding Disorders Foundation's Nursing Working Group and nurses from Canada, this publication describes the unique issues a person with a bleeding disorder faces with a nosebleed.
+Causes of nosebleeds, basic treatment, when to consult the bleeding disorder treatment center, and prevention issues are discussed.

 Stay up to date with HoG by following us on social media.
 Pick your favorite.